 - Have a high school GPA below 2.5

 (former foster care youth)

-you to join EOPS if you meet the eligibility criteria above.
+you to apply for EOPS during open application times if you meet the eligibility criteria above.
 Just follow these

 receive the Board of Governor's Fee Waiver (Method A or B).